How To Change Your Dog’s Food Safely

-Are you thinking about changing dog food brands or types because it’s less expensive?
-Or maybe your dog has been sick to his stomach and you want to try out a new food.
-It may even be that your vet thinks your dog is allergic to lamb.
-Whatever the reason for the change in dog food, you must take it very slowly to allow your pup’s tummy to adjust to his new food.
+Are you considering changing dog food brands or types because it’s less expensive?
+Or maybe your dog has been sick, and you want to try out a new food.
+It may even be that your vet thinks your dog is allergic to lamb, chicken, egg, or another protein source.
+Whatever the reason for switching dog food, you must take it very slowly to allow your pup’s tummy to adjust to his new diet.

 Reasons To Change Dog Food